nguyentimmy/Detection-Engineering/README.md

 - What threat actors, techniques, tools, can be relevant to us?
 - What are the current attack trends and known exploited vulnerabilities?

+In this project, I will use Microsoft Sentinel and M365 Defender as my security solutions implement Detection Engineering.

 ## [+] Scope
 1. This project aims to enhance the organization's detection and response capabilities through a comprehensive approach that includes MITRE ATT&CK framework and Threat Intelligence.